CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 	Successfully built e911b8e8979f
 	Successfully tagged composeflask_web:latest

 And that’s it!
-You should be able to see the Flask application running on http://localhost:8888
+You should be able to see the Flask application running on http://localhost:8888 or <ipaddress>:8888 if you are running on Atmosphere/Jetstream cloud

 |docker-compose|